George J. Hatfield State Recreation Area

 George J. Hatfield State Recreation Area is a state park unit on the Merced River Merced County, California.
 It is located in the San Joaquin Valley about 20 mi south of Modesto.

 Features

 The park has many native riparian zone trees and is home to various wildlife, especially birds.
 Swimming, fishing and picnicking are popular activities.

 The 46.5 acre park was established in 1953.
+It is named after George J. Hatfield, who donated the land to the state.